 We did some drinks and food at the hotel, then a few of us went across the street to City Tavern.
 (We were still in yoga pants.)
 We heard that cougars like to hang out here on Friday nights, but sadly this was a Saturday night and it was fairly empty (I mean, who doesn’t like a cougar, right??).
 They did have $3 Mimosa on special, so that was obviously our drink of choice.
 Wings were ordered, and they were actually pretty good, too.

 I’m one of the few single girls in my co-worker travel group, so the girls like to “play Tinder” on my phone.
 Quick back story, two of my co-workers got me on it when we were in Durham, NC in August, and I was only matching with crew guys… so that’s weird.
-But they like to swipe left and right and see what’s out there – for me.
+I even thought about meeting someone interesting and perhaps going on a date with them.
+Who knows, maybe I can charm them with some pure instinct pheromone oil or simply by talking to them.
+But my friends like to swipe left and right and see what’s out there – for me.
 The funny thing, on Saturday night I kept waking up to the new message alert on Tinder, as I forgot to silence my phone.
-Even funnier, I don’t respond to messages on Tinder and dudes get super weird and then start writing messages asking why I am not responding.
-Oh, silly dating apps.
+Even funnier, I didn’t respond to messages on Tinder and dudes get super weird and then started writing messages asking why I am not responding.
+Oh, silly dating apps!

 The next day (Sunday, October 19) was concert day!
 The stage was at Symphony Park and it’s built on this weird man made lake, with no fishing – because I’m sure you’d want to fish there.
 This was Kelly Clarkson’s first concert since having her baby, and maybe her first concert in about a year.
 I only have the nicest things to say about Kelly Clarkson, as she is the nicest celebrity I’ve ever met and she is so amazing to her fans.
 Also, she is quite hysterical and has a great sense of humor.